prasannjeet/springboot-angular-mongo-battleship/readme.md

 ![Score-Table](https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/resources/scoreTable.png)

 Further, the application has one service, `BattleService` that handles all the REST api calls.
 Websocket communications are handled by component themselves.
 The application uses `Routing` to toggle between different components in the application using pseudo URL's generated.

+## Limitations
+One or many of these limitations could have been resolved with more time in hand.

+- No validations have been done in the text boxes.
+As a result, the game might fail if username contains characters other than alphabets and numerals.
+- Currently, the game will run only in localhost.
+- No tests have been implemented yet.
+- There is no AI opponent currently.
+- The design of the application can be improved.
+- If the browser is closed, there is no way to go back to the game.

+## Improvements
+- The two components for playing a game can be clubbed into one, as most of the functionalities, and design are identical.

+## Design Inspirations
+- The battleship board design was inspired from the chessboard design discussed [here](https://stackoverflow.com/questions/39008253/draw-chessboard-with-frame-with-pure-html-and-css) by `caco` and `pol`.
+This was later extensively modified, and was also adapted fro Angular.
+- The idea for two-columned game layout was taken from [here](https://codepen.io/lukemeyrick/pen/gppveo), made by `Luke Meyrick`.
+- The design for scorecard table was taken from [here](https://codepen.io/ivillamil/pen/jWjgzE), made by `Ivan Villamil`.
+- Websites such as
+- Websites such as `angular.io`, `spring.io`, `stackoverflow.com` were extensively referenced.